tsmean/experimental/README.md

 for example you could just download the router repository and work on the that one.

 This repository here combines all repositories through git submodules.
-This has the benefit of an 'all in one place experience' and you get a good overview over the code involved in this project.
+This has the benefit of an "all in one place experience" and you get a good overview over the code involved in this project.
-However, for actual development I recommend working on individual features by downloading just the necessary repo.
-IDEs such as IntelliJ can handle this much better.
-For example auto-importing typescript dependencies just takes a fraction of the time.
+In case you use an IDE, I recommend opening just one feature module per editor-window (as opposed to just opening the entire tsmean project).
+IDEs typically can handle this much better, for example IntelliJ can resolve Typescript imports much faster and is less laggy in general when only part of the project is opened.

+I actually like this workflow a lot.
+Open a feature module, implement changes on feature and tests, publish to npm, pull in other parts of the projects.

 # Live Demo
 http://demo.tsmean.com